S4BXI/S4BXI/README.md

 *(Thanks Martin)*

-Wrapper / framework above SimGrid's S4U interface, which provides a model of the [Portals4 network API](https://cs.sandia.gov/Portals/).
+Simulator written using SimGrid's S4U interface, which provides a model of the [Portals4 network API](https://cs.sandia.gov/Portals/).
 More specifically, it is tuned to model as best as possible Bull's hardware implementation of portals (BXI interconnect)

 ## Installation